dcaba/LLFI/README.md

 LLFI
 ====

 LLFI is an LLVM based fault injection tool, that injects faults into the LLVM IR of the application source code.
 The faults can be injected into specific program points, and the effect can be easily tracked back to the source code.
 LLFI is typically used to map fault characteristics back to source code, and hence understand source level or program characteristics for various kinds of fault outcomes.
 Detailed documentation about LLFI can be found at: https://github.com/DependableSystemsLab/LLFI/wiki

 Please join the following Google Groups for asking questions about LLFI that are not answered in the documentation: llfi-development@googlegroups.com

 Auto-Installer
 --------------
 This is the recommended method for building the LLFI.
 If you wish to build the LLFI via the auto-installer, you *do not need* to clone the LLFI git repository.
 Simply download the installer script by itself, and it will fetch the latest version of the git repository for you.
-The LLFI auto-installer takes the form of a single python script (installer/installLLFI.py).
+The LLFI auto-installer takes the form of a single python script (`installer/installLLFI.py`).
 To run the script, simply copy it into the directory where you would like to build the LLFI and, from the command line, run `python3 InstallLLFI.py`.

 Dependencies:
   1. 64 Bit Machine
   2. 64 Bit Linux or OS X
-  3. Cmake (mininum v2.8)
+  3. Cmake (mininum v2.8) and a c++ compiler (for instance, g++)
   4. Python 3 and above
   5. tcsh (for GUI)
   6. GraphViz package (for visualizing error propagation)
+  7. unzip binary (decompress downloads)
-  7. Internet Connection
+  8. Internet Connection

 GUI Dependencies:
   1. JDK7/JDK8 with JavaFX